marioviti/main/README.md

 https://tldrlegal.com/license/gnu-lesser-general-public-license-v3-(lgpl-3)

+**SHORT**: use MIT/Apache for whatever and GPL for work you intend to protect.

 ### Submodules

 Licenses do not extends to submodules, this also raises a controversy about what redistribution can be meant when using pointers (wich a packaging or submodule system essentially are), pointing to a software released under GPL does not implies that the pointing software is redistributing it therefore the GPL license propagation does not apply.

+**SHORT**: Submodules can have a different license from the module.

 https://softwareengineering.stackexchange.com/questions/240633/is-licensing-an-issue-for-git-submodules